Tulane Gallbladder Surgery

 The surgeon will use the surgical instruments to separate the gallbladder from the other organs and remove it through one of the openings.
 Your surgeon may also perform a cholangiogram in order to identify stones in the bile duct.
 The cholangiogram involves injecting dye into the common bile duct and taking an x-ray; this helps the surgeon to identify the branches of the bile duct and any stones that may be present.
 If a stone(s) is found in the bile duct it can be removed with a special scope.
 After the gallbladder is removed the small incisions are closed with a stitch or with surgical tape.

 Open surgery is sometimes necessary if the stones cannot be removed by using the special scope or if the surgeon cannot remove the gallbladder safely using a laparoscope.
 Other reasons for performing an open procedure can include:

 During an open gallbladder procedure the surgeon will make a surgical incision across your abdomen, below your ribs, in order to access the gallbladder.
 The gallbladder will be separated from the other organs and removed, and the incision closed with stitches.
 The decision to perform the open procedure is a judgment decision made by your surgeon either before or during the actual operation.
 If the surgeon has to convert from a laparoscopic procedure to an open procedure during surgery the conversion is always based on patient safety.

 Contact Us / Make an Appointment

-The Gallbladder Surgery Center has two convenient locations – in Uptown New Orleans and in the Medical District of New Orleans (between the Central Business District and the French Quarter).
+The Gallbladder Surgery Clinic has two convenient locations – in Uptown New Orleans and in the Medical District of New Orleans (between the Central Business District and the French Quarter).